Payment Frequency, Does It Really Make A Difference?

 What You Need to Know Before You Borrow Money for Your Small Business Startup

-General Tim Hill, MBA 12 Oct
+General 12 Oct

 Deciding to borrow money to launch your small business startup is a big decision.
 It’s the second biggest decision after deciding to start the business.
 Since it is a big decision, it requires much thought and research before taking the leap.
 There are multiple ways to fund a small business startup, and it’s important to know and understand all of them before making a final decision.